sortedcord/udemyscraper/README.md

 Jellyfin metadata uses XML structure for its `.nfo` files.
 For images, we only have one resource which is the poster of the file.
 It might be possible to write a custom XML structure for jellyfin.
 Currently in development.

+# Approach

+It is fairly easy to webscrape sites, however, there are some sites that are not that scrape-friendly.
+Scraping sites, in itself is perfectly legal however there have been cases of lawsuits against web scraping, some companies \*cough Amazon \*cough consider web-scraping from its website illegal however, they themselves, web-scrape from other websites.
+And then there are some sites like udemy, that try to prevent people from scraping their site.

+Using BS4 in itself, doesn't give the required results back, so I had to use a browser engine by using selenium to fetch the courses information.
+Initially, even that didn't work out, but then I realised the courses were being fetch asynchronously so I had to add a bit of delay.
+So fetching the data can be a bit slow initially.

+## Why not just use Udemy's API?

+Even I thought of that after some digging around as I did not know that such an API existed.
+However, this requires you to have a udemy account already.
+I might add the use of this Api in the future as its a faster and much more efficient, but right now, I would like to keep things simple.
+Moreover, this kind of front-end webscraping does not require authentication.

 # Contributing

 Issues and PRs as well as discussions are always welcomes, but please make an issue of a feature/code that you would be modifying before starting a PR.